Phoenix Zoo

-The Phoenix Zoo opened in 1962 and is the largest privately owned, non-profit zoo in the United States.
+The Phoenix Zoo opened in 1962 and is the largest privately owned nonprofit zoo in the United States.
 Located in Phoenix, Arizona, the zoo was founded by Robert Maytag, a member of the Maytag family, and operates on 125 acre of land in the Papago Park area of Phoenix.
 It has been designated as a Phoenix Point of Pride.

 The zoo has over 1,400 animals on display and contains 2.5 mi of walking trails.
 It is divided into four main themed areas or trails: The Arizona Trail (American Southwest flora and fauna), the Africa Trail (animals from Africa), the Tropics Trail (residents of the rain forests), and the Children's Trail, which includes a petting zoo.

 The zoo has been conservation minded from its inception.
-Soon after it opened it hosted what was thought to be the last few Arabian oryx, which formed the basis of the world herd created for Operation Oryx and eventually allowed the reintroduction of the species into the wild.
+Soon after it opened, it hosted what was thought to be the last few Arabian oryx, which formed the basis of the world herd created for Operation Oryx and eventually allowed the reintroduction of the species into the wild.
 It now includes a sanctuary to care for animals that are endangered or unwanted.